yorikvanhavre/FreeCAD-manual/working_with_freecad/traditional_2d_drafting.md

 ![Draft toolbars](http://www.freecadweb.org/wiki/images/3/39/Draft_toolbars.jpg)

 * Let's start by turning **construction mode** on, which will allow us to draw some guidelines on which we will draw our final geometry.
+* If you wish, set the **working plane** to **XY*.
+If you do this, the working plane won't change, no matter the current view.
+If not, the working plane will adapt automatically to the current view, and you should take care of staying in top view whenever you want to draw on the XY (ground) plane.
 * Then, select the ![icon](http://www.freecadweb.org/wiki/images/thumb/1/14/Draft_Rectangle.png/16px-Draft_Rectangle.png) [Rectangle](http://www.freecadweb.org/wiki/index.php?title=Draft_Rectangle) tool and draw a rectangle, starting at point (0,0,0), of 2 meters by 2 meters (leave the Z at zero).
 Note that most of the Draft commands can be fully performed from the keyboard, without touching the mouse, using their two-letter shortcut.
 Our first 2x2m rectangle can be done like this: `re 0` **Enter** `0` **Enter** `0` **Enter** `2m` **Enter** `2m` **Enter** `0` **Enter**.
 * Duplicate that rectangle by 15cm inside, using the ![icon](http://www.freecadweb.org/wiki/images/thumb/e/eb/Draft_Offset.png/16px-Draft_Offset.png) [Offset](http://www.freecadweb.org/wiki/index.php?title=Draft_Offset) tool, turning its Copy mode on, and giving it a distance of 15cm: